aimenux/UserJwtsDemo/README.md

 ### Endpoints
 >
-> This repo contains three endpoints, each secured with different role requirements.
+> The repo contains three endpoints, each secured with different role requirements.
 To access an endpoint, you need to generate a jwt token that includes the appropriate role.
 >

 >:one: **`/user`**
 >```bash
 > dotnet user-jwts create -p .\src\WebApi